-The Marshall Society Essay Competition 2017
+The Marshall Society Essay Competition 2018

-The deadline for essay submissions is 11:59pm 31st July 2017
+The deadline for essay submissions is 11:59pm 31st July 2018.

-In addition to this, a selection of the best essays will be published in the 2017-2018 edition of the Marshall Society’s magazine, the Dismal Scientist.
-If you have any queries regarding the competition please contact the magazine editor at email@example.com.
+In addition to this, a selection of the best essays will be published in the 2018-2019 edition of the Marshall Society’s magazine, The Dismal Scientist.
+If you have any queries regarding the competition, please contact the magazine editor at email@example.com.

 Please also observe that by entering you agree to the terms and conditions listed below:

 - Your submitted essay must be your work alone and any assistance given to you whilst writing your essay must be declared in your email.

 - You cannot make any revisions to your essay once it has been submitted.

 - Only students studying in sixth form or below (graduating in 2018 or later) or any international equivalent are eligible.
 Please note that you do not have to be studying in the UK to enter.

 - Any personal data relating to entrants will be used solely for the purpose of this competition and will not be disclosed to any third parties for any purpose without prior consent.